wlonk/arcadia/2015-02-post-playtest-2-outline.md

 #### A Warning

-At the start of the game, a special Future is placed on the table:

 #### A Fairy

+At the start of the game, a special Future is placed on the table: the fairy.

 ## Face Cards